-The FDA Approved The HPV Vaccine For Women And Men Up To Age 45 — And It's A Big Win For Sexual Health
+The Age To Get The HPV Vaccine Was Just Increased — And It's A Big Win For Sexual Health

 Human papillomavirus (HPV) is a very common sexually transmitted infection (STI) made up of more than 150 related viruses.
 It is so common, in fact, that the Centers for Disease Control and Prevention states that approximately 14 million Americans — teenagers, too — get the virus each year.

 Up until recently, Gardasil 9, an HPV vaccine that works against nine different types of HPV, had only been approved for women and men between the ages of nine and 26.
 However, on October 5, the Food and Drug Administration (FDA) announced that Gardasil 9 has been approved for women and men between 27 and 45 years old.
 This is huge news, as the maximum age of people who can now get the vaccine has nearly doubled.
 It’s a big win not only for women and men’s sexual health, but for their overall health, too.